 What data do we collect in connection with job applicants?

-We currently collect and process the following information: first name, last name, age, citizenship (and/or whether the applicant possesses a work permit or resides in the EEA), picture (if this data was provided), contact details, credentials (education and professional experiences, personal data (hobbies and interests), publicly available data found on the internet through digital assessment (social media presence).
+We currently collect and process the following information: first name, last name, age, citizenship (and/or whether the applicant possesses a work permit or resides in the country of employment), picture (if this data was provided), contact details, credentials (education and professional experiences, personal data (hobbies and interests), publicly available data found on the internet through digital assessment (social media presence).

 Most of the personal information we process is provided to us directly by you (except if indicated otherwise below) for one of the following reasons: data obtained from you and/or from recruiting agencies to assess and evaluate candidacies.